Olympia SM3 / SM4

 ‘Mercedes Benz of Typewriters.’

-Order your typewriter today, and I will send you a beautiful specimen of this model in about 2 weeks.
+*** Order your typewriter today, and we will send you a lovingly restored specimen of this model (in the condition selected) in about 2 weeks***

-The SM3 has a longer spacebar, and the SM4 has a shorter space bar, and tab set and release keys on either side.
+The SM3 has a longer spacebar, and physical tab keys in the rear; and the SM4 has a shorter space bar, and tab set and release keys on either side.

 There are some variations in key and platen knob colors.